trans-travel/trans-travel/notes/tsa.md

 # Gender Mismatch with ID

-In the USA, you should generally not have problems with a gender expression that does not match your ID>
+In the USA, you should generally not have problems with a gender expression that does not match your ID.
+Note this does not apply at international destinations.

 # Pre-Check